 - They also inject hormones to artificially stop an eating cycle.

 Suppose 9-15 hours daylight so the prediction will depend on the intensity of light.
-The brighter the light the more predictable the results and vice versa, maintaining of photoperiod of about 9 hours of light prevents her fell in heat.
+The brighter the light the more predictable the results and vice versa, maintaining of photoperiod of about 9 hours of light prevents her fall in heat.

 After ten days you will see her swollen vulva because of the injected hormone into your ferret and the estrus will end within a week.
 Then later after five days, you can see hormone treatment will start and reduce swelling.